PhaniKumarAdiraju/MobileFlashCards-react-nanodegree/README.md

 Users should receive a notification to remind themselves to study if they haven't already for that day.

 To get started:
+1. clone the repository
-1. cd Mobile-FlashCards : to change to the directory
+2. cd Mobile-FlashCards : to change to the directory
-2. npm install : to install all project dependencies
+3. npm install : to install all project dependencies
-3. npm start: to start the development server
+4. npm start: to start the development server

 To Run the app:
 1. You either need simulators for android/iOS or have physical devices to run the app